-Love the works of Edouard Manet but can’t get to London before the Royal Academy of Arts show on the artist’s portraits closes on April 14?
+Love the works of Edouard Manet but can’t get or move to London before the Royal Academy of Arts show on the artist’s portraits closes on April 14?
 Opening today in movie theaters worldwide is MANET, a “cinema event” showcasing the exhibit, from Phil Grabsky, Seventh Art Productions, NCM Fathom Events and BY Experience.
 BY Experience is the company that’s pioneered the filming of live events for movie audiences; it’s best known for showing performances from New York City’s Metropolitan Opera and London’s National Theatre.
 Still, operas and plays, which possess narrative and action, are naturals for the big screen—but how could an art exhibit be presented, and would it be compelling?

 MANET, the first in a planned series (Munch and Vermeer are scheduled for June 27 and October 10, respectively) is a strange hybrid of documentary and lecture.
 The audience’s guide is Tim Marlow, a British art historian and TV broadcaster, and he’s both appealing and knowledgeable without being pedantic.
 The movie provides a few tantalizing behind-the-scenes glimpses of the process involved in staging a major show—requesting the works from other museums, deciding their order and what the galleries should look like, packing and unpacking them very carefully—but more would have been welcome.